Themefic-Team/beaf-before-and-after-gallery/readme.txt

 Yes, BEAF is fully free and available on WordPress.org.
 The free version will always remain free.
 However, there is also a Pro version with additional features available for purchase on our official website.

-= Can I create a Before and After Gallery (Keep) with BEAF? =
+= Can I create a Before and After Gallery with BEAF? =

 Yes, BEAF allows you to create multi-column galleries with ease.

-= How to create a filterable Before and After Gallery (Keep) in WordPress? =
+= How to create a filterable Before and After Gallery in WordPress? =

 With [BEAF Pro](https://themefic.com/plugins/beaf/pro/filterable-gallery/), you can create 2-column, 3-column, or 4-column filterable galleries in WordPress.
 You can add as many galleries as needed, and they can be a combination of all available preview and single image styles.
 Filter colors and padding can also be customized through the options panel.